Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - The Website was tested on Google Chrome, Internet Explorer, Safari browsers, Firefox and Edge.
 Internet Explorer was the only browser experiencing errors, specific details have been added to bugs section.

-  - To ensure my users get the best experience I decided to create an alert message for any users on Internet Explorer to switch to chrome;
+  - To ensure my users get the best experience I decided to create an alert message for any users on Internet Explorer to switch to chrome.

   ![Internet experience alert message](assets/images/readme/ieAlert.png)

   To test that this was working I added a temporary alert to my HTML file for any browsers that weren't Internet Explorer.
-This enabled me to check it was working correctly;
+This enabled me to check it was working correctly.

   ![Good browsers](assets/images/readme/goodBrowser.png)